-Jeremie began his relationship with Wendigo Lake Expeditions in 2005 as an Instructor/Residential Care Worker and Trip Leader in the Project DARE program.
+Jeremie arrived at Wendigo Lake Expeditions in 2005 as an Instructor/Residential Care Worker and Trip Leader in the Project DARE program.
 Following a break to pursue other interests and further education, he returned in 2011 to supervise the ACHIEVE Program division where he could continue to facilitate workshops and trainings – keeping him grounded to why he pursued a career in outdoor adventure.
-Today (since 2014), Jeremie is the Deputy Director at Wendigo Lake Expeditions and a member of the Board of Directors, and maintains his supervisory role for ACHIEVE operations.
+Today (since 2014), Jeremie is the Deputy Director of Wendigo Lake Expeditions and a member of the Board of Directors, and maintains his supervisory role for ACHIEVE operations.
 In 2020, Jeremie assumed the role of Executive Director.
-Jeremie holds degrees in Physical and Health Education (BPHE honours) specialized in outdoor adventure leadership, and Human Kinetics (MHK) specialized in outdoor adventure group dynamics, both from Laurentian University.
+Jeremie holds degrees in Physical and Health Education (BPHE, Honours) specialized in outdoor adventure leadership, and Human Kinetics (Masters in HK) specialized in outdoor adventure group dynamics, both from Laurentian University.
 He teaches at Nipissing University and Laurentian University.
 Jeremie also volunteers his time and expertise supporting various program advisory and steering committees in post-secondary education and adventure therapy.
 He is also a Director on the Youth Justice Ontario Board.

 Email Jeremie Carreau